SouthGreenPlatform/VcfHunter/README.md

     --prefix: The prefix for output files.
 [Default: WorkOnVcf]
     --thread: Number of processor available.
 [Default: 1]
 	--MeanShiftAll: Cluster all point in the MeanShift.
 Possible values, "y" or "n" [Default: y]
+	--bandwidth: Bandwidth value used for mean shift.
+If filled, the --quantile parameter is ignored.
+[Default: None]

 *Outputs:*\
  **\*\_centroid\_coordinates.tab:** Coordinates of centroides calculated.\